Resource created by M&S Company Archive.

 Fair Trade - KS3 Citizenship, KS3 Geography:

 - What is meant by a 'developing country'?
 How many can you name, and where in the world are the majority of them?

 - What do you think are the main features of a 'developed' country and why?

-- Apart from cotton, what other raw materials can be certified as 'Fair Trade', and which countries do they come from? (you can check your answers on the Fair Trade Foundation website, link below)
+- Apart from cotton, what other raw materials can be certified as 'Fair Trade', and which countries do they come from? (you can check your answers on the Fair Trade Foundation website, see Supporting Links)

 - How many different people, groups or organisations do you think are involved in the supply chain of goods sold in large shops like M&S today?

 - One of the Fair Trade principles is ensuring good working conditions for everyone involved in the supply chain - describe what you think is meant by 'good working conditions'?

 - Can you think of any famous people who have campaigned for food or animal related causes?